AndriBaal/rogue_like/README.md

 - [ ] ?Camera does not center correctly when starting a game becuase of the popup
 - [x] Fix pathfinding with tables
 - [ ] When you load a game the menu points in the inventory are stacked and not deserialized properly
-- [ ] Level generation: When Boss room is spawned early, no more rooms are being added:
+- [x] Level generation: When Boss room is spawned early, no more rooms are being added:
-	- [ ] Add more entrances for boss room
+	- [x] Add more entrances for boss room
-	- [ ] Make algorythm understand that there is a deadend (Place bossroom as last room furthest left, right, bottm or top)
+	- [x] Make algorythm understand that there is a deadend (Place bossroom as last room furthest left, right, bottm or top)
-		- [ ] Seed: 2257926617, 550167171
+	- [x] Bugged Seeds: 2257926617, 550167171, 625328491, 475520497
-- [ ] Out of bounds glitch (probably when boss room cannot generate)
+- [x] Out of bounds glitch (probably when boss room cannot generate)
 - [x] The same spell can be equiped multiple times
 - [x] Camera is not perfectly ceneted on the start of skill tree and map
 - [x] Dungeon generation issue (Sometimes wrong entrances get generated, mostly top entrances)